2025 Triennial August 28 - October 26

 The triennial will feature...

-WATER ARTWORKS by 22 artists
+WATER ARTWORKS by 25 artists/artist collectives

 WALKING THE EDGE